 - Thickening of the facial features

 Exams and Tests

 The health care provider will perform a physical exam and ask about the child's symptoms.

 Laboratory tests that may be ordered include:

 - Insulin-like growth factor-I

 - Thyroid hormone

-For pituitary tumors that have clear borders, surgery can cure many cases.
+For pituitary tumors, surgery can cure many cases.